 Certified Veterinary Technicican

 My nickname is Sammy, short for Samantha.
-I’ll go by Sammy or Sam but I avoid using the name
+I’ll go by Sammy or Sam, but I avoid using the name, Samantha.
+My full name reminds me of when I was little whenever I got in trouble…

 In your words, what is your job at Frontier?